ssatguru/BabylonJS-EditControl/README.md

 * camera - active camera
 * canvas - the mesh canvas
 * scale - how small or large the editcontrol should appear
-* eulerian - true/false, optional, default false, true indicates that rotation of the mesh is in euler
+* eulerian - true/false.
+Optional.
+Default false.
+True indicates that rotation of the mesh is in euler.
+If rotation is unresponsive then it is possible that the rotation may not have been initialized to either a eulerian or quaternion value.

 #### To enable Translation, Rotation or Scaling controls
 ```